 The need is great but to date the action has been fragmented and relatively ineffective.
-That is, until Leonard Goodman published his book, Why Are Canadian Seniors Worth More Dead Than Alive? and opened up a dialogue at senior levels of the Ontario Government and started a media campaign.
+That is, until Leonard Goodman published his book, Why Are Canadian Seniors Worth More Dead Than Alive?, 40 which has opened up a dialogue at the Ministry level of the Ontario Government and started a media campaign.
 And now, he has established LISAC.
 He has provided a cornerstone on which much can be built.
 But nothing much will change unless more leaders and a committed group accept responsibility and establish a well-executed, collective effort.
-And that is best achieved through LISAC.
+And that is best achieved through a strong association - LISAC.

 "Never doubt that a small, thoughtful group of people can change the world.
 Indeed, it is all that ever has."

 Margaret Mead, American anthropologist